Particeep/pricer-integration/README.md

                                    )
 final case class Data(assures : List[InsuredInformation])
 ```
-This will correspond in to this :
+This will correspond into this :
 ```scala

 val insureds_format = {